LERU universities generated 100 billion euros for the European economy

 In 2016, the 23 members of the League of European Research Universities (LERU) generated a collective economic value of €99.8 billion in Gross Value Added and 1.3 million jobs.
 These and other figures, which appear in a just published report by LERU, demonstrate the impressive contribution that LERU universities make to the European economy.

-On Friday 1 December LERU presented the results of the study commissioned from BiGGAR Economics that measures the impact of the LERU universities in the European economy in 2016.
+On Friday 1 December LERU presented the results of the study commissioned by BiGGAR Economics that measures the impact of the LERU universities in the European economy in 2016.
 This report represents an update of the figures published by LERU in 2015 and provide some telling figures on the significant role that universities play in driving the European economy.

 Key findings of the report